kean/Align/README.md

 An intuitive and powerful Auto Layout library.

-> **Warning:** This project is an experiment to see whether it's possible to use phantom types to build a safer and more semantic alternative to native layout anchors.
-If you're working in a team I would recommend looking at more established tools first.

 The entire library fits in a single file with less than 300 lines of code which you can just drag-n-drop into your app.

 - [Quick Overview](#quick-overview)